Dusty Button: Career

-Federal sexual assault charges
+Federal sexual assault lawsuit

 In July 2021, a complaint was filed in the US District Court in Nevada against Button's husband, Mitchell Taylor Button, a former dance teacher, accusing him of sexually abusing at least nine dancers, including Sage Humphries and Gina Menichino.
 Humphries was in an apprentice program with the Boston Ballet in 2016 when the couple allegedly "sexually and verbally abused her, forced her to live with them and isolated her from her family."
 Menichino alleges that Taylor Button "sexually assaulted her when she was 13 years old and he was her 25-year-old dance instructor."
 Menchino reported Button in 2018, but the police did not have enough evidence to move forward with the case.
 The suit also includes abuse against of at least five students in Florida; Dusty Button is named as being involved in the abuse and molestation of at least two other unnamed dancers, one of whom was 11 years old.

 Initially, Button was named as a "non-party co-conspirator" but was not included in the legal dispute.
 The lawsuit alleges that "the Buttons abuse their positions of power and prestige in the dance community to garner the loyalty and trust of young dancers" and that the couple would "exploit those relationships to coerce sexual acts by means of force and fraud."
 The couple's lawyer has stated that the couple "categorically den[ies] these baseless claims and they look forward to the opportunity through court proceedings to disprove all of the plaintiffs' false and fraudulent allegations."

 Taylor Button's lawyer attempted to dismiss the allegations, citing Nevada's statute of limitations and claiming that the allegations “were written to make the press interested in this case and to enflame the anger of anyone who reads the Complaint."
 A judge denied the request, and more accusers came forward.

 In September 2021, the federal complaint was updated and Dusty Button was included as a defendant.
 The Buttons are accused of sex trafficking and sexual abuse of seven dancers, including a minor, between 2007 and 2014.
 The plaintiffs include Humphries and Menichino, as well as Rosie DeAngelo and Dani X, who were both teenagers at the time of their alleged assaults.
 Menichino, DeAngelo, and X all attended Centerstage Dance Academy in Tampa, Florida around the same time.